mehulagg/gitlab/doc/install/digitaloceandocker.md

 ## Initial setup

-This guide configures a Digital Ocean droplet and set up Docker locally on either macOS or Linux.
+This guide configures a Digital Ocean droplet and sets up Docker locally on either macOS or Linux.

 ### On macOS